MicrosoftDocs/win32/desktop-src/Debug/getting-notifications.md

 ---
-Description: 'The following code shows how to obtain and report verbose status information from the symbol handler about searching for and loading of modules and the corresponding symbol files.' ms.assetid: '1dd8af0e-280b-4fc4-bf75-45c5c7517365'
+Description: The following code shows how to obtain and report verbose status information from the symbol handler about searching for and loading of modules and the corresponding symbol files. ms.assetid: 1dd8af0e-280b-4fc4-bf75-45c5c7517365
 title: Getting Notifications
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Notifications